SteveBurtonWebDev/catfriends/README.md

 ## Catfriends

 I made this app as part of a Udemy course, demonstrating how React can be used to quickly build and render separate components.
+Later i added Redux (as a way of learning Redux) for state management.

 The initial app used randomly generated robots, which I changed to cats.